The Admissions Process

 5. Check for possible transfer credits.

 Graduate students may transfer in up to 12 course credits.
-While you prepare for classes to begin, one of our prior learning assessment evaluators will review what credits you may be eligible to receive toward your degree requirements.
+While you prepare for classes to begin, one of our prior learning assessment evaluators will review what credits you may be eligible to receive toward your degree program requirements.

 Eligible credits may be accepted from any accredited U.S. institution.